Microtonal features for composers - Intro

-You can use Tune Smithy as a tool with your music notation software to compose microtonally directly in any tuning.
+You can use Tune Smithy as a tool to help you to compose microtonally directly in any tuning.
+Compose music with any of the notation software programs like Sibelius, Finale, etc in any tuning you like.

-You compose in your music notation software just as you do normally - here I am using NoteWorthy Composer - you can do exactly the same in Sibelius, Finale, Harmony Assistant, or whatever:
+Here I am using NoteWorthy Composer - you can do exactly the same in Sibelius, Finale, Harmony Assistant, or whatever:

 There the comment on the score is just a reminder of how to retune the score when it is played.
+We also have to connect the score to Tune Smithy, and then set up Tune Smithy to retune it.
+So, the next step will be Connecting your music notation software (use that link if you want to skip ahead).

 Connecting your music notation software to Tune Smithy